-One of the concerns of most parity experiments utilizing spectrometers is the Møller-scattered electrons off the magnetized iron inside the spectrometer magnet ("pole-tip" background).
+One of the concerns of most parity experiments utilizing spectrometers is the Møllerscattered electrons off the magnetized iron inside the spectrometer magnet ("pole-tip" background).
 This should be an extremely small effect for these measurements.
 Based on observed pole-tip scattering in previous measurements, we expect < 3% of the detected events to come from re-scattering, and simulations show that less than 10% of those involve scattering from magnetized iron.
 These scattered electrons are typically at much lower energy than the electrons of interest, and the calorimeter cuts in the counting electronics should reject >99% of these events, yielding a contamination from events re-scattering from magnetized iron to be <0.003%.
 Taking into account the average electron polarization in the iron (~8%), the average electron polarization (~10% after spin precession), and the analyzing power (~10%), we expect an asymmetry of ~10-3 for these events.
-This is roughly a factor of ten larger than the physics asymmetry we are trying to measure, but since this background is <0.003% of the rate of good events, we expect this correction to be negligible, being less than one-thirtieth of a percent on the measured asymmetry.
+This is roughly a factor of ten larger than the physics asymmetry we are trying to measure, but since this background is <0.003% of the rate of good events, we expect this correction to be negligible, less than 0.03% of the measured asymmetry.